-“I noticed brown spots are starting to appear in my ankles and lower legs.
+“I noticed brown freckle-like spots are starting to appear in my ankles and lower legs.
 Should I be worried?”

 As we grow older, skin discoloration can be inevitable.
 Aging causes our skin to lose moisture and be more susceptible to damage.
 In fact, sunspots and skin pigmentations are common concerns among adults.